Cancer Prevention, Control, Behavioral Sciences, and Population Sciences Career Development Award (K07)

 For more complete information, reference the Program Announcement.

 Please note: The K07 program announcement, PAR-16-284, will expire on January 8, 2018, and will not be reissued.
-The remaining new/resubmission K07 application due dates are February/March, June/July, and October/November 2017.
-The last due date to submit a new application and to also be able to resubmit that application if it does not receive a fundable score will be February 13, 2017.
-The last due date to submit any new/resubmission K07 application will be October 12/November 13, 2017.
+The remaining new/resubmission K07 application due dates are June/July and October/November 2017.
+The last due date to submit a new non-AIDS application and to also be able to resubmit that application if it does not receive a fundable score was February 13, 2017.
+The last due date to submit any new/resubmission non-AIDS K07 application will be October 12/November 13, 2017.
 See also the K07 FAQs.

-Clinician scientists who have active clinical licenses are encouraged to apply for the NCI K08 or K23 mentored career development awards.
+Clinician scientists who have active clinical licenses are encouraged to apply for the NCI K08 mentored career development award.
 Postdoctoral and clinical fellows may wish to consider the NCI K99/R00 and K22 transition career development awards.
 Contact program staff for details.

 At the time of the award, the candidate must be: